jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

   .. code-block:: python

-    E       AssertionError: assert 'a string' is None
+    E       AssertionError: assert '' is None

+  because a string_ is not the same :ref:`object<what is a class>` as :ref:`None<what is None?>`.

 * I change the statement to make it :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 19
+    :lineno-start: 20
-    :emphasize-lines: 17-18
+    :emphasize-lines: 4-5
-    :emphasize-text: not

-        def test_assertion_error_w_none(self):
-            # assert None is not None
-            assert None is None

-            # assert False is None
-            assert False is not None

-            # assert True is None
-            assert True is not None

-            # assert 0 is None
-            assert 0 is not None

     # assert 0.0 is None
     assert 0.0 is not None

-            # assert 'a string' is None
+    # assert '' is None
-            assert 'a string' is not None
+    assert '' is not None

     # NOTES

-  the test passes.
+  the test passes because a string_ is not the same :ref:`object<what is a class>` as :ref:`None<what is None?>`.

 * I add a note about strings_

   .. code-block:: python
-    :lineno-start: 39
+    :lineno-start: 27
     :emphasize-lines: 2

     # NOTES